helenaEH/Fraud_Detection/README.md

 * rest of the missing values fill with mean / mode depending on whether the variable is continuous or categorical

 ## Part 3.
 Train Test split, SMOTE, scaling
-Splitting the data into a train and test sets.
+* Splitting the data into a train and test sets.

-In anomaly detection the class imbalance is a typical problem.
+* In anomaly detection the class imbalance is a typical problem.
 Use Synthetic Minority Oversampling Technique (SMOTE) to balance the classes by up-sampling the minority class.
 &nbsp;
 ![](https://github.com/helenaEH/Fraud_Detection/blob/master/plots/class_imbalance.png)

-Some features (e.g. Transaction Amount, TransactionDT) are on a different scale than other binary variables.
-Normalize by scaling
+* Some features (e.g. Transaction Amount, TransactionDT) are on a larger scale than other variables, that will bias our model towards them.
+Normalize by scaling these features.

 ## Part 4: Models and outcomes
 I tested 5 different models to compare their performance: